tomas/network/README.md

 ```
 ## Get active interface

-Returns the IP address, MAC address and gateway IP address for the active
+Returns the IP, MAC address and interface type for the active network
-network interface.
+interface.
+On OS X and Linux you also get the IP of its assigned gateway.

 ``` js
 network.get_active_interface(function(err, obj) {